cizu64/Coingate.Net/README.md

 # Coingate.Net
-A library used to process coingate payment transactions in .Net
+A library used to <a href="http://techcerberus.blogspot.com/2017/12/coingate-in-net.html">accept payment in Bitcoin</a> in .Net

 Website: https://coingate.com